tsuk1N/questions-app/README.md

 # QuestionsApp - Questions an'Answers
+## General Info
-It's an app made to make questions and receive answers from anyone, anywhere.\n Python and Django Framework were used to make this app.
+It's an app made to make questions and receive answers from anyone, anywhere.
+## Technologies
+Project is created with:
+* Python 3
+* Django 4